Sweet Potato Noodle Stir Fry with Thai Peanut Lime Sauce

 Instructions

 - While the chicken or tofu is cooking, prepare the rest of the meal.
 Add all the sauce ingredients in your blender and blend on high until smooth.
 For a less smooth sauce, you can mince the garlic, ginger, and cilantro and whisk all the ingredients in a bowl.
-The sauce will be runny.ā cup water, ā cup peanut butter, 2 tablespoons each: rice vinegar and soy sauce, 1 tablespoon honey, 1 teaspoon each: sriracha and fish sauce, 2 cloves garlic, 1 inch piece ginger, Juice from 1 lime, A small handful of cilantro
+The sauce will be runny.⅔ cup water, ⅓ cup peanut butter, 2 tablespoons EACH: rice vinegar and soy sauce, 1 tablespoon honey, 1 teaspoon EACH: sriracha and fish sauce, 2 cloves garlic, 1 inch piece ginger, Juice from 1 lime, A small handful of cilantro

 - Heat the oil in a large skillet over medium-high heat.
 Add the bell pepper and cabbage and stir-fry for about 3 minutes, or until they just begin to soften.
 Add the sweet potato noodles to the skillet and stir-fry, carefully turning them as they cook, for about 5 minutes.
-You want the noodles to have a slight crunch to them, but not so much that you feel you're eating raw potatoes.1 teaspoon oil, 2 red bell pepper, 2 cups shredded red cabbage, 2 medium sweet potatoes
+You want the noodles to have a slight crunch to them, but not so much that you feel you're eating raw potatoes.1 tablespoon cooking oil, 2 red bell pepper, 2 cups shredded red cabbage, 2 medium sweet potatoes

 - Pour the sauce into the pan and sprinkle the cilantro and Thai basil over the top.
 Toss gently.
 The sauce will quickly thicken in the heat.
 Serve with the chicken or tofu placed on top.½ cup each: cilantro and Thai basil